jbutko/mongoose-patch-update/README.md

 Mongoose Patch Update Plugin
 =========

-mongoose-patch-update plugin is simple mongoose plugin that enables model updates in PATCH like style - only what you send in body params will be updated.
+*mongoose-patch-update* plugin is simple mongoose plugin that enables model updates in PATCH like style - only what you send in body params will be updated.
+You can set protected keys which won't be updatable.

 ## Installation
 ```